benyamindsmith/LearningJS/README.md

 ### 3. Async/Await

 I was really excited to get into learning frameworks but as I started learning Node.js I realized I had a gap in my understandng asynchronous javascript.
 Instead of going ahead and "winging it" I thought it would be better to use my time properly learning how this works and having my own snippets to remind myself how this works.
-The codes are based on [The Net Ninja's](https://www.youtube.com/watch?v=ZcQyJ-gxke0&list=PL4cUxeGkcC9jx2TTZk3IGWKSbtugYdrlu) video series on the topic.
+The codes are based on what I learned using the [The Net Ninja's](https://www.youtube.com/watch?v=ZcQyJ-gxke0&list=PL4cUxeGkcC9jx2TTZk3IGWKSbtugYdrlu) video series on the topic.

 See the folder [here](https://github.com/benyamindsmith/LearningJS/tree/main/AsyncAwait)